slightlynybbled/manufacturing/readme.md

 Project is currently undergoing frequent updates for documentation and to add functionality and update documentation!!
 Screenshots and features that you see on here may be out of date, but are in progress.

-It is expected that v1.2.X series of releases will have complete documentation and be up to industry standards.
+Current focus is to add test coverage and shore up functionality that has been implemented.
+All versions before v1.2.0 will be minor bugfixes or minor functionality as it is revealed in test development.

 # Installation